 Construction and demolition waste recovered or recycled

 Construction and demolition waste is non-putrescible (non-rotting) waste arising from construction or demolition activity.
 It may include materials such as brick, timber, concrete and steel.
-This waste has potential for resource recovery.
+This waste has a high potential for resource recovery.

-Construction and demolition waste recovered from 2007–2008 to 2016–2017.
+Construction and demolition waste recovered from 2007–08 to 2018–19 financial year.
 This includes materials recovered by local governments, private landfills, recyclers and waste handlers.
 Regional groupings are combinations of local government areas.